FaceWithDark/VOS/doc/SETUP.md

 ### Create new non-root user
 > [!WARNING]
-> It is not recommeded to use **root user account** as the primary database login access (somehow most large-scale companies still doing so), we will have to create a new user account that share almost the same privileges level as **root user account**.
+> It is not recommeded to use **root user account** as the primary database login access _(somehow most large-scale companies still doing so)_.Therfore, we will have to create a new user account that share almost the same privileges level as **root user account**.

 ```sql
 MariaDB [(none)]># can be either 'localhost' (local access level), or '%' (global access level);